SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 *Model merging, also known as model fusion, is an effective technique that merges the parameters of multiple separate models with different capabilities to build a universal model without needing access to the original training data or expensive computation - [source](https://arxiv.org/abs/2408.07666v4)*

 **Model merging** is an exciting new technique that has emerged in recent times.
-In ensemble learning, we have several models whose predictions we then merge during the inference phase (e.g., in random forest), whereas in model merging we conduct the merging of the various models at the parameter level thus obtaining only one model (and thus has a significant computational savings in inference).
+In ensemble learning, we have several models whose predictions we then merge during the inference phase (e.g., in the random forest), whereas in model merging we conduct the merging of the various models at the parameter level thus obtaining only one model (and thus has significant computational savings in inference).

 ![model merging overview](https://github.com/SalvatoreRa/tutorial/blob/main/images/model_merging_overview.png?raw=true) *from [here](https://arxiv.org/pdf/2408.07666v4)*